-Revelation Chapter 12: the red dragon (Satan/the devil/the serpent) versus Israel and Israel’s children throughout history
+Revelation Chapter 12: the red dragon (Satan/the devil/the serpent) versus Israel and Israel’s spiritual "seed," the Followers of the Messiah, throughout history

-Chapters 12-14 are parenthetical chapters inserted between the sounding of the seventh trumpet (11:15) and the description of the bowls of wrath events (Chapters 15-16) to give us some background information about Satan’s antagonism toward the Lord Yahuah’s People and His coming Messiah and to fill in more details of what happens during the Great Tribulation (the wrath of Satan) of the second half of the Final Seven Years.
+Chapters 12-14 are parenthetical chapters inserted between the sounding of the seventh trumpet (11:15) and the description of the bowls of wrath events (Chapters 15-16) to give us some background information about Satan’s antagonism toward Yehovah Adonai's ("the LORD God's") people and His coming Messiah and to fill in more details of what happens during the Great Tribulation (the wrath of Satan) of the second half of the Final Seven Years.

 12:1-2 Now (a) a great sign appeared in heaven: (b) a woman clothed with the sun, with the moon under her feet, and on her head a garland of twelve stars.
 Then being (c) with child, she cried out in labor and in pain to give birth.

 a.
 “Sign” means symbolic - not an actual person, object, or event.
 Its appearance in Heaven rather than on the earth indicates that it transcends time and space; it is not specific to a single person, object, or event at a certain point in time on the earth.